fraction-ai/GAP/finetune/Qwen2-VL/LLaMA-Factory/readme.md

 from transformers import Qwen2VLForConditionalGeneration

 # Define the model type and path to the fine-tuned LoRA adapter
-model_type = "Qwen/Qwen2-VL-7B"  # Or "Qwen/Qwen2-VL-2B" for the smaller model
+model_path = "Qwen/Qwen2-VL-7B"  # Or "Qwen/Qwen2-VL-2B" for the smaller model
 path_to_adapter = "path_to_your_fine_tuned_checkpoint"

 # Load the base pre-trained model